hmcts/cp-framework-stream-error-dashboard/README.md

    - Set `BACKEND_URL` to `http://wiremock/stubbed-service` for the dashboard
    - Use mappings that match `/stubbed-service/...`

 You can add or edit mappings in `wiremock/mappings/` and response files in `wiremock/__files/`.

-NOTE: To run the dashboard against wiremock backend it can only be done through docker compose, if one want to use plain docker run command then wiremock has to be managed independently either as separate docker container or as a process on the host
+### How to publish a new image?
+- [azure-pipelines.yaml](azure-pipelines.yaml) uses ADO pipeline template that builds and pushes the image to Azure Container Registry (ACR)
+- This pipeline need to be triggered manually by specifying branch name as input
+- Latest commit hash is used as image tag while publishing to ACR, `latest` tag also gets updated automatically
+- Image name: `crmdvrepo01.azurecr.io/hmcts/framework-stream-error-dashboard:latest`
+``